 The day I had the accident it was heaving down with rain.
 I was heading to the GP with my youngest lad to see if he needed antibiotics for a painful ear.

-Driving uphill on a familiar straight stretch of road, down through winding rainforest, a route i’d taken hundreds of times before, very comfortable with.
+Driving uphill on a familiar straight stretch of road, down through winding rainforest, a route i’d taken hundreds of times before, was very comfortable with.